Which Is Better, Shiplap or Tongue and Groove?

 Appearance

-When used indoors, tongue and groove is by far the most common choice of cladding.
-The individual planks fit together almost seamlessly, making them perfect for plain wooden flooring or modern wall panelling.
+When used indoors, Tongue and Groove is by far the most common choice of cladding.

 Strength and Weatherproofing

-Tongue and groove cladding was originally designed with two main properties in mind, strength and waterproofing.
 The interlocking timber adds to the strength of the building by connecting more surface area together than boards laid one atop another.

-The added friction between boards that results prevents movement, and the natural strength of oak enhances this.
-Coupled with an oak frame, this makes an exceptionally sturdy structure.
+The added friction between boards that results prevents movement, and the natural strength of Oak enhances this.
+Coupled with an Oak Frame, this makes an exceptionally sturdy structure.

-Shiplap, apparently designed after the interlocking boards on wooden ships, is even more waterproof.
-The overhanging lip prevents backflow of water through the boards and the curved edge beneath speeds up runoff.
+The overhanging lip prevents back-flow of water through the boards and the curved edge beneath speeds up runoff.

-For use in areas with particularly high rainfall, this gives it a clear edge in weatherproofing.
-This also makes shiplap an attractive choice for bathrooms or kitchens with high levels of condensation.
-While slightly less robust, shiplap is still strong enough to make most outdoor buildings secure, even more so when made of oak.
+While slightly less robust, shiplap is still strong enough to make most outdoor buildings secure, even more so when made of Oak.

 Cost

-For larger projects, especially in a premium material like oak, this can drive the cost of the project up considerably.
-If the choice is mainly an aesthetic one based on looks, tongue and groove may be a more cost effective option.
+For larger projects, especially in a premium material like Oak, this can drive the cost of the project up considerably.
+If the choice is mainly an aesthetic one based on looks, Tongue and Groove may be a more cost effective option.

 Ease of Construction

-With their interlocking design, both tongue and groove and shiplap are quick and easy to erect.
-It is always important to pre drill holes to avoid splitting the timber and only use stainless steel or brass screws.
+It is always important to pre drill holes to avoid splitting the timber.
+Also, it’s imperative to use only stainless steel or brass screws.

-Obviously, if cladding is being fitted vertically rather than horizontally, this will not be an issue as water will flow off the timber at the same rate regardless.
+If cladding is being fitted vertically rather than horizontally, this will not be an issue as water will flow off the timber at the same rate regardless.